Xposed-Modules-Repo/io.github.bryangig.bypassdana/README.md

 ### Installation
 1. Install Xposed (Alternative: EdXposed, LSPosed)
 2. Install the release `.apk`
-3. Enable the module and add DANA to the app list
+3. Enable the module and force stop DANA.
-4. Reboot your phone and enjoy!
+4. Enjoy!

+## Issue
+If you having some issue please report to [here](https://github.com/BryanGIG/BypassDANA/issues/new)

 ### This is a Fork!
 This is a fork of the original project by [aimardcr](https://github.com/aimardcr) which is already being deleted.
 I'm just keeping it alive.